Special Education

 ECT 531.
 Internship in Collaborative Teaching.
 3-9 Hours.

-These courses are required in UAB’s Alternative Masters Program (AMP) for a Master of Arts in Education with Alternative Class A certification for teaching in the following areas: Collaborative Teacher K-6, Collaborative Teacher 6-12, Early Childhood Special Education, Visual Impairments P-12.
-The purpose of ECT 531 is to prepare teachers to use Best Practices for teaching within their content area.
-As stipulated by the ALSDE Administrative Code, determining readiness to serve as a certified teacher shall require competence to teach as demonstrated in an internship of 15 weeks of full-time student teaching.
-Collaborative Teacher K-6 and 6-12, and Visual Impairments P-12 interns will have two placements to satisfy their K-6 and 6-12 and P-12 certification requirements (i.e., 7.5 weeks in a K-5 placement and 7.5 weeks in a 6-12 placement).
+These courses are required in UAB’s Alternative Master's Program (AMP) for a Master of Arts in Education with Alternative Class A certification for teaching in the following areas: Collaborative Teacher K-6 and Collaborative Teacher 6-12.
+The purpose of ECT 531 is to prepare teachers to use best practices for teaching within their content area.
+As stipulated by the ALSDE Administrative Code, determining readiness to serve as a certified teacher shall require competence to teach as demonstrated in an internship of a full semester of full-time student teaching.
+Collaborative Teacher K-6 and 6-12 interns have two placements to satisfy their K-6 and 6-12 certification requirements.

 ECT 532.
 Student Teaching Seminar.
 1 Hour.

-This course will accompany student teaching/internship to support and extend the efforts of student teaching.
-The course will focus on the successful completion of edTPA assignments and submission.
+This course accompanies student teaching/internship to support and extend the efforts of student teaching.
+The course focuses on the successful completion of edTPA assignments and submission.

 ECT 554.
 Communication & Technology Applications In Early Childhood Special Education.
 3 Hours.

 The purpose of this course is to provide information on communication facilitation and assistive and instructional technology applications for young children with delays or disabilities.
-The course examines (a) the use of various communication systems, (b) naturalistic communication strategies, (c) computer-based instruction and management systems to utilize assistive and instructional technology, (d) issues related to the integration of technology into instructional design, (e) a review and analysis of educational software, (f) an exploration of educational considerations of technology for young children with delays or disabilities, (g) an evaluation of assistive technology options, and (h) an overview of instructional and managerial computer applications.
-Candidates will incorporate evidence-based decision-making, IFSP and IEP development, and program planning to facilitate communication and provide instruction for young children with delays or disabilities and their families.
+The course examines the use of various communication systems, naturalistic communication strategies, computer-based instruction and management systems, issues related to the integration of technology into instructional design, a review and analysis of educational software, an exploration of educational considerations of technology for young children with delays or disabilities, an evaluation of assistive technology options, and an overview of instructional and managerial computer applications.
+Candidates incorporate evidence-based decision-making, IFSP and IEP development, and program planning to facilitate communication and provide instruction for young children with delays or disabilities and their families.

 ECT 555.
 Early Primary Curriculum and Methods.
 3 Hours.

 Universal design, response to intervention, and co-teaching are central components of this course.
 This course provides information on providing evidence-based instructional strategies and support to young children (K-3) with delays or disabilities.
-The intent is to equip children (K-3) with the skills and knowledge that will help them thrive in the classroom, as well as other settings.
-Particular emphasis will be placed on applied teaching strategies for the acquisition and generalization of skills.
+The intent is to equip children (K-3) with the skills and knowledge to help them thrive in the classroom, as well as other settings.
+Particular emphasis is placed on applied teaching strategies for the acquisition and generalization of skills.

 ECT 619.
 Methods of Reading Assessment, Instruction, and Intervention.
 3 Hours.

-This 3-hour course will address knowledge and skills needed for selecting, administering, analyzing, interpreting, and discussing reading assessments.
+This course addresses knowledge and skills needed for selecting, administering, analyzing, interpreting, and discussing reading assessments.
 The foci of the course include utilizing the assessment data for the development of differentiated reading instruction, targeted intervention, and special education referral and review.
-Minimum grade of C required.

 ECT 620.
 Formative and Summative Assessment.
 3 Hours.

 In-depth analysis of testing, assessment, and accountability applied to special education.
-Analysis of applied issues such as standards-based reform, annual yearly progress, response to intervention, and program effectiveness.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+The course includes an analysis of applied issues such as standards-based reform, annual yearly progress, response to intervention, and program effectiveness.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 621.
 IEP Programming and Lesson Planning.
 3 Hours.

-This course focuses on the diagnosis and evaluation of students with disabilities using a variety of developmentally appropriate curriculum-based assessments, criterion referenced, and norm-referenced tests.
+This course focuses on the diagnosis and evaluation of students with disabilities using a variety of appropriate curriculum-based, criterion referenced, and norm-referenced tests.
 Emphasis is on the interpretation of information from assessments into Individualized Education Program annual goals and objectives, transition planning, and Response to Intervention planning.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 622.
 Language and Communication Facilitation.
 3 Hours.

 This course provides information on communication assessment and intervention procedures useful for teachers of students with disabilities.
-Includes an overview of normal and typical language development and research on effective naturalistic communication interventions.
-Candidates will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course includes an overview of typical language development and research on effective naturalistic communication interventions.
+Candidates incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 623.
 Instructional Methods.
 3 Hours.

-This course provides information on research-based instructional strategies for equipping students with disabilities with the skills and knowledge that will help them thrive in the classroom and beyond the school day.
-Particular emphasis will be placed on general instructional strategies for the acquisition and generalization of skills.
-In addition, strategies for implementing individualized and effective programming will be addressed.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course provides information on research-based instructional strategies for equipping students with disabilities with the skills and knowledge to help them thrive in the classroom and beyond the school day.
+Particular emphasis is placed on general instructional strategies for the acquisition and generalization of skills.
+In addition, strategies for implementing individualized and effective programming are addressed.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 624.
 Sensory, Health and Physical Methods.
 3 Hours.

-This course introduces research-based assessment and instructional strategies for equipping students with sensory, health, and physical disabilities with the skills and knowledge that will help them thrive in the classroom and beyond the school day.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course introduces research-based assessment and instructional strategies for equipping students with sensory, health, and physical disabilities with the skills and knowledge to help them thrive in the classroom and beyond the school day.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 625.
 Positive Behavioral Supports.
 3 Hours.